 Then they get defensive and aggressive if others disagree with their stance.
 It’s as though they can’t separate who they are from what they think or feel.
 Thus, when someone questions them, or makes a valid argument about their opinion on a subject, it’s seen as an attack against them personally.
 And if they are being judged for their opinion, they sure as hell are going to judge back.

 9. They follow a tribe mentality: xenophobia and self-righteousness.

-In general, people like to feel that they’re part of something.
+People like to feel that they’re part of something.
 This can be a social group, a religion, a political movement, or even a moral stance on a particular subject.

-As a result, they usually hold very strong feelings about the organization or mindset that they’re part of.
+They will usually hold very strong feelings about the organization or mindset that they’re part of.
 They feel that what they’re involved in is “right” and “true,” and will often look down upon others who don’t believe the same way they do.

 Instead of acknowledging that others aren’t lesser beings for having different stances and beliefs than they do, those others are judged as being stupid, immoral, or inferior.
 This can manifest as racism, or looking down upon others who make different health-related choices, for example.

-Ultimately, this behavior stems from the desire to feel a sense of unity and belonging amongst one’s peers.
+This behavior stems from the desire to feel a sense of unity and belonging amongst one’s peers.
 It can manifest in those who felt left out or otherwise ostracized when they were younger, so they adapt to a sort of “mob mentality” so they’re not left out again, even if they don’t fully believe in what they’re preaching.